ucsd-ml-arts/generative-audio-rbezucsd/README.md

 ## Code

-Your code for generating your project
+Your code for generating your project:
 - Python: generative_code.py
 - Jupyter notebooks: generative_code.ipynb

 ## Results

-Documentation of your results in an appropriate format:
+Documentation of your results in an appropriate format, both links to files and a brief description of their contents:
 - `.wav` files or `.mp4`
 - `.midi` files
 - musical scores